upgradingangularjs/ordersystem-evergreen/readme.md

 This is a variation of the sample project used in the course [Upgrading AngularJS](https://www.upgradingangularjs.com).
 It won't sync up with the videos, but provides a more evergreen and up-to-date starting point for hybrid ngUpgrade apps.

-Features:
+It'll also be the experimental playground as new features and best practices evolve for migration.

+Currnt features:

+* Express server for testing with an API
-* Working Webpack development and AOT builds
+* Webpack development and AOT builds
 * Hybrid setup with AngularJS 1.6 & Angular 5
 * Angular services use HttpClient
-* Yarn lock file
+* Yarn lock files

 Coming soon: